ehrentreu/Mobileye-Project/README.md

 # ExcellenTeam Mobileye Project 2019-11-05
 ​
-Detect traffic lights in an image and they're position in the world.
+Detect traffic lights in an image and their position in the world.
 ​
-The project had 3 steps:
+The project had 3 phases:
 * Light source detection (To reduce the points that are suspected of being a traffic light).
 * Preparation of data for training and training a neuron network that identifies traffic lights.
 * Calculation of the traffic light 3D position.